jarrodmillman/bids-oap/README.md

     This publication is funded [in full] [in part] by the Gordon and Betty Moore Foundation through Grant GBMF3834 and by the Alfred P. Sloan Foundation through Grant 2013-10-27 to the University of California, Berkeley.

+as well as list the Berkeley Institute for Data Science as affiliation.

 ## Other funding sources